felix-kazuya/base-image/Readme.md

 ## Getting Started

 This Image is intented to be used as a base image and not for stand alone.
+Git and usefull stuff is included.

 ### Prerequisities